"It was great when it all began.."

 The Oriental Theatre

-The Oriental Theatre opened its doors on July 2, 1927: it is a beautiful movie palace with a two story lobby and an Oriental theme that extends even to the ticket counter and the bathrooms.
-The theater has had very few changes since that opening: even some of the furniture is the same!
+The Oriental Theatre opened its doors on July 2, 1927: it is a beautiful movie theatre with a two story lobby and an Oriental theme that extends even to the ticket counter and the bathrooms.
+The theater has had some restorations and minor renovations since then: but it remains to have the same charm it has always had.
 The theater was bought by Landmark Theaters in 1976.
-The Oriental is known not only for showing unique films, but also hosting live performances in the 1980s.
+The Oriental was known for showing unique films, but also would host live performances in the 1980s.
 In 1988, two theaters were added underneath the balcony and on each side of the main theater, without impacting any of the original themed decorations.
 The Oriental Theatre has won many awards, including "One of the 10 Best Movie Theatres in America" in 2005 by Entertainment Weekly.
-Milwaukee Film Festival now operates The Oriental Theatre.
+Milwaukee Film Festival now operates The Oriental Theatre since 2017.

 Sensual Daydreams is truly thankful to perform in such a great theater.
 Not only do we get to celebrate The Oriental Theatre's record year after year, but the cast is provided with a large cast room, prop room, costume room, and an orchestra pit.
 The rooms are filled with vibrant colorful shapes and a Dr Frank-N-Furter wall mural!
 (Thank you, Celluloid Jam!)
 Not many casts have a place to get ready and store their props.
 None of this would be possible without the great staff and management that continue to help us thrive!
 The management at the historic theater hope to keep Rocky Horror alive in the great city of Milwaukee until the end of time!